 Brush the inside of a large clean bowl with olive oil.
 Transfer the dough to the bowl and cover tightly with plastic wrap.
-Alow it to rise in a warm, draft-free area for about 2 hours, or until the dough has doubled in size and bubbles appear on the surface.
+Allow it to rise in a warm, draft-free area for about 2 hours, or until the dough has doubled in size and bubbles appear on the surface.

-Turn the dough onto a lightly floured surface.
+Turn the pretzel dough onto a lightly floured surface.
 Divide it into 4 equal pieces.
 Lightly dust a rolling pin with flour and roll each piece of dough into roughly a 12x4-inch rectangle.
 As you can see, my rectangles are not quite rectangles.

 With the long sides facing you, place the following ingredients onto the bottom third of each piece of dough: